mdasheef99/booktalks-buddy/memory-bank/progress.md

 - Testing and deployment

 ## Current status:
-- Debugging errors on the landing page (`Could not load /textures/book-cover.jpg`, `<ForwardRef(Canvas)>` error) related to the removal of the 3D interactive book feature.
+- Landing page errors resolved.
+- Investigating and resolving UI issues on the Explore page: duplicate headers with identical design and missing back button.
-- The React Query issue investigation is paused until these landing page errors are resolved.
+- The React Query issue investigation is paused until these Explore page UI issues are resolved.

 ## Known issues:
-- **Landing Page Errors:** Errors like `Could not load /textures/book-cover.jpg` and errors within `<ForwardRef(Canvas)>` occur on the landing page, likely due to leftover code from the removed 3D interactive book feature.
+- **Explore Page UI Issues:** Duplicate headers with identical design and a missing back button on the Explore page.
 - **React Query Error:** "No QueryClient set, use QueryClientProvider to set one" when accessing features using React Query hooks (e.g., ExploreBooks page).
-Requires setting up `QueryClientProvider` at the application root (to be addressed after landing page errors).
+Requires setting up `QueryClientProvider` at the application root (to be addressed after Explore page UI issues).

 ## Evolution of project decisions:
 - Initially considered using a different backend framework, but decided to go with Node.js and Express.js (or Supabase Functions).